 Playing & Learning Indoors

 Visit a new-to-you indoor play area or museum exhibit this month.
 Kids can swing, slide, and bounce off the walls inside these indoor play spaces across the East Bay.
-We’re big fans of Habitot’s Little Town Experience or OMCA’s Nature Playspace for the 5 and under crowd.
+We’re big fans of OMCA’s Nature Playspace for the 5 and under crowd.
 Animal lovers may enjoy visiting with creatures of all sizes at Lindsay Wildlife Experience, or Sulphur Creek Nature Center (admission is free!).
-Dinosaur lovers can spot prehistoric creatures at The Lawrence’s new Dinosaur Lookout exhibit.
-Get to know more about our state’s natural habitats and ecosystems at Cal Academy’s newest exhibit, California: State of Nature.
+Dinosaur lovers can spot prehistoric creatures at The Lawrence’s Dinosaur Lookout exhibit.
+Get to know more about our state’s natural habitats and ecosystems at Cal Academy’s, California: State of Nature exhibit.
 (Bonus: the museum is open every day).
 Older kids — or kids at heart — may enjoy a visit to the Pacific Pinball Museum, bowling, or indoor mini-golfing.

 Pro tip: Take advantage of Discover and Go: a program for Bay Area library card holders that offers free or discounted admission to local museums.
 Reserve tickets in advance; offerings are typically available at the beginning of the month.
 Learn more about Discover and Go >